openaq/ambassadors.openaq.org/src/content/involvedCards/apply-card.md

 image: "@assets/images/svgs/application.svg"
 ---

-**Applications are open** until November, 2025 for the 2026 OpenAQ Community Ambassador Program!
-This annual program empowers ten emerging air quality leaders in low- and middle-income countries to fight air inequality.
+**The application period** for the 2026 OpenAQ Ambassador Program will open November 2025.